aslatter/aws-eks-sandbox/README.md

 which port-80 on this load-balancer is redirected to.
 The ARN for this target-group is an output of the 'eks' project.

-We then install nginx-ingress into the cluster, and tell the AWS Load Balancer Controller to use the nginx-controller as the back-end for the load-balancer on port 80.
+We then install the Envoy Gateway Controller into the cluster, and tell the AWS Load Balancer Controller to use the nginx-controller as the back-end for the load-balancer on port 80.
+The name of the gateway is `"eg"`, within the default namespace.

 To test out the connection: